demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Detect_Service_README.md

 Playbook that checks to see if an existing ASM service ID is available.
-If it is available it will begin a Xpanse Remediation Confirmation Scan.
+If it is available, it will begin a Cortex Xpanse Remediation Confirmation Scan.

 ## Dependencies